 • Being the first point of contact for child protection issues;

 • Keeping a record of any concerns expressed about child protection issues;

-• Bringing any child protection concerns to the notice of the Management Committee and contacting the Local Authority if appropriate;
+• Bringing any child protection concerns to the notice of the Board of Directors and contacting the Local Authority if appropriate;

 • Ensuring that paid staff and volunteers are given appropriate supervision;